shaifalikanji/Udacity-Project-3-Classic-Arcade-Game/README.md

 3. You can choose either Plain JavaScript/ES6 JavaScript features to code your game.
 4. If you choose to use ES6, create one object class and constructor, then use the “new” keyword and create new objects for the (player) and (enemy).
 5. The new objects will inherit properties and methods(functions) from the original object class.
 Then create additional functions(methods)/properties for each “new object” defined.
+6. Feel free to use the references provided below to code your game.

 ## **Coding requirements for the game**: